You can choose how we prepare the surface and what we put on it.

-- Hand rubbed oil.
-This is the finish that we use on the chairs and table bases, but we apply 3 or 4 additional coats.
-It is the least resistant to water spotting.
+This is the finish we use on our chairs and table bases.
+We apply 3 or 4 additional coats on table tops.
+It is the least impervious to liquids, but can be repaired and rejuvenated by owners.

-- Varnish.
 As step one of this finish, we hand-rub oil into the wood to bring out the natural color and depth, then we apply two coats of polyurethane varnish.
-Our objective is to apply the thinnest coating possible that will hold out a water-spill overnight, flex to follow a dent, and resist scratching by its toughness.
-See Varnish in the Art and Craft section of this website.
+This is the most impervious to liquids, but must be professionally repaired.